aarong/feedme-spec/README.md

 the action to be performed by specifying an `Action Name` and may supply `Action Arguments` with further specifics.

-When a client performs an action successfully, the server returns `Action Data` describing the outcome of the action.
+When a client successfully performs an action, the server returns `Action Data` describing the outcome of the action.

 The following are determined by the API design and should be documented for API